 Prof. Dr. Ales Blinc, Dr. Med.

-Dr. Blinc received his MA and Doctor of Science degrees from the Faculty of Medicine, University of Ljubljana and spent 1991 - 1993 as visisting research fellow and instructor at the Hematology/Vascular Medicine Unit, Department of Medicine, University of Rochester, Rochester, New York.
-He is a staff physician at the Department of Vascular Medicine, University of Ljubljana Medical Centre, and an Associate Professor of Medicine at Faculty of Medicine, University of Ljubljana.
+Ales Blinc received his MD and DSc degrees from the Faculty of Medicine, University of Ljubljana, Slovenia.
+From 1991–93 he was a visiting research fellow at the Department of Medicine, University of Rochester, New York.
+In Slovenia, Dr. Blinc is certified in internal medicine and cardiology – vascular medicine.
+His research interests range from mechanisms of thrombosis to epidemiology of atherosclerotic vascular disease.
+Since 2010, Dr. Blinc is Head of the Department of Vascular Medicine, University of Ljubljana Medical Centre, and Professor of Medicine at Faculty of Medicine, University of Ljubljana.

 Prof. John Cleland